Soccer Field Components

 On both ends of the pitch is a goal, placed directly at the center of the goal lines.
 Players try to shoot the ball into the opposing team’s goal to score goals.
 The goals are made up of three main parts called the crossbar, two posts, and a net.
 Professional goals are 8 yards (24 feet) wide and 8 feet tall, while younger levels can have smaller goals.
 All goals are attached to the ground with metal pegs.

 There is a vertical bar called the crossbar that spans the width of the goal connecting both posts.
 The crossbar must be made of a solid material, so that a soccer ball can bounce off of it.
 The crossbar is 2.44 m (8 ft) up in the air above the ground.
-Remember, any ball that is played off the crossbar is still in play as long as it stays within the boundary lines.
+Any ball that is played off the crossbar is still in play as long as it stays within the boundary lines.

 There are two vertical support posts that keep the crossbar suspended in the air called goal posts.
-Together the crossbar and goal posts form the frame of the goal.
+Together, the crossbar and goal posts form the frame of the goal.
 According to FIFA, the posts are white in color and have the same width of the crossbar of 12 cm (5 inches).
 The distance between both the posts are 7.32 m (8 yds).
-A ball that is kicked or played off the goal posts is in play.
+A ball that is kicked or played off the goal posts but remains in bounds is in play, just like the crossbar.

-The net of the goal post is secured to the crossbar and posts to create the full goal.
-In many professional stadiums, this net will strung up to form a box.
+The net of the goal is secured to the crossbar and posts to create the full goal.
+The net catches any balls that pass the crossbar and posts, and makes it easy to determine whether or not the ball has entered the goal.
+In many professional stadiums, this net will be strung up to form a box.
 It is important that the net does not fall down and impede the keeper from doing their job.